idelsink/aignostics-python-sdk/README.md

 [operational excellence](https://aignostics.readthedocs.io/en/latest/operational_excellence.html) and
 [security](https://aignostics.readthedocs.io/en/latest/security.html).

-## 2) Quick Start
+## Quick Start

 > [!Note]
 > See as follows for a quick start guide to get you up and running with the Aignostics Python SDK as quickly as possible.
-> If you first want to learn bout the basic concepts and components of the Aignostics Platform, please jump to section 3 below.
+> If you first want to learn bout the basic concepts and components of the Aignostics Platform skip to that section below.
+> The further reading section points you to reference documentation listing all available CLI commans, methods and classes provided by the SDK, how we achieve operational excellence and security, and more.
+> If you are not familiar with terminology please check the glossary at the end of this document.

 ### Aignostics Launchpad: Run your first computational pathology analysis in 10 minutes from your desktop